jf-894/UART_3TAP_FIR/docs/info.md

 -->

 ## How it works
 This is a UART, 3 Tap FIR Filter.
 It works by sending 3 samples individually, each with a value no greater than 255.
 Then send 3 different coefficients, with no value greater than 255.
 All being sent via UART at 9600 Baud Rate.
+All samples and Coefficients are must be 8-bit.
+The result is limited to an 8-bit value, which ranges from 0 to 255.
 It can communicate with the microcontroller or your personal computer.

+The values are received in the following order:

+Sample0 Sample1 Sample2 Coefficient0 Coefficient1 Coefficient2

+The FIR filter calculates:

+Output = (Sample0 × Coefficient0) + (Sample1 × Coefficient1) + (Sample2 × Coefficient2)

 ## How to test